-- Prohibiting lifetime and annual limits on the dollar value of coverage for "essential health benefits" - Increasing the dependent child age limit to age 26 - Elimination of cost sharing for in-network preventive services - Reflecting manufacturer discounts available to certain Medicare beneficiaries receiving applicable covered Part D drugs (mostly brand) while in the coverage gap - Out-of-pocket limit includes both medical and Rx expenses - Excise tax on "Cadillac Plans" effective in 2022
+- Prohibiting lifetime and annual limits on the dollar value of coverage for "essential health benefits" - Increasing the dependent child age limit to age 26 - Elimination of cost sharing for in-network preventive services - Reflecting manufacturer discounts available to certain Medicare beneficiaries receiving applicable covered Part D drugs (mostly brand) while in the coverage gap - Out-of-pocket limit includes both medical and Rx expenses.

-The impact of applicable provisions except for excise tax, which was valued separately, were incorporated in the per capita claims costs summarized in the Actuarial Assumptions section of this report.
+The impact of applicable provisions were incorporated in the per capita claims costs summarized in the Actuarial Assumptions section of this report.